 From Dhara of It’s Not About the Miles

-If you are looking for a romantic getaway on the west coast of the United States, consider a weekend in Carmel-by-the-Sea.
+If you are looking for a romantic getaway in California, consider a weekend in Carmel-by-the-Sea.
 A charming little village in the Monterey Peninsula, Carmel-by-the-Sea offers a variety of activities in a really adorable setting.

 Start your weekend with a romantic glass of wine and some fruit and cheese on the beautiful Carmel Beach, where you can sit on the sand and watch the sunset over the water.
 Then enjoy a romantic dinner at one of many world-class restaurants in the village before retiring to your room at one of the cute inns or bed-and-breakfasts in the village.
 Carmel-by-the-Sea does not allow big chain hotels, so it’s dotted with really cozy places to stay, complete with window-boxes stuffed with flowers.